vavr-io/vavr/CONTRIBUTING.md

 * Package names are denoted in the singular.
 * Packages are sliced by domain (no util or tool packages).
 * Package private classes are used in order to hide non-public API.
-* Inner classes are preferred over package private classes in case of one-to-one dependencies.
+* Inner classes are preferred over package-private classes in case of one-to-one dependencies.

 ### File structure